Production of the $\eta_{1}(1855)$ through kaon induced reactions under the assumptions that it is a molecular or a hybrid state: Summary

 \section{Summary}

-Recently, the BESIII Collaboration observed $\eta_1(1855)$ in the $J/\psi\to \gamma\eta\eta^\prime$ decay \cite{BESIII:2022riz}.
+Recently, the BESIII Collaboration reported the observation of the $\eta_1(1855)$ in the $J/\psi\to \gamma\eta\eta^\prime$ decay \cite{BESIII:2022riz}.
 Since the $\eta_1(1855)$ is an isoscalar resonance with exotic $J^{PC}=1^{-+}$ quantum numbers, different explanations of exotic states like hybrid \cite{Chen:2022qpd,Qiu:2022ktc,Shastry:2022mhk}, the $K\bar{K}_1(1400)$ molecular state \cite{Dong:2022cuw,Yang:2022lwq}, and tetraquark state \cite{Wan:2022xkx} were proposed, which shows that this observation attracted theorist's attention in the past months.
 Besides decoding the nature of the observed $\eta_1(1855)$, establishing the $\eta_1(1855)$ in experiment is also crucial.
 How to confirm the observation of the $\eta_1(1855)$ by other experiments becomes a central issue.

-In this work, we propose that the $Kp$ reaction can be as one way to further explore the $\eta_1(1855)$, which is stimulated by the study of its strong decays \cite{Dong:2022cuw}.
+In this work, we propose that the $\bar{K}p$ reaction can be one way to further explore the $\eta_1(1855)$, which is stimulated by the study of its strong decays \cite{Chen:2022qpd,Dong:2022cuw}.
 Our calculation provides the information of the total and differential cross sections of the $K^{-}p\to\eta _{1}(1855)\Lambda$ reaction.
-We also notice the possible $C$-parity partner $\eta_1^\prime(1855)$, which was predicted in the picture of the $K\bar{K}_1(1400)$ molecular state \cite{Dong:2022cuw}.
-Thus, in this work, the production of the predicted $\eta_1^\prime(1855)$ via the $Kp$ reaction is discussed, where the $K^{-}p\to\eta _{1}(1855)^\prime\Lambda$ process is focused.
-For telling our experimental colleague more information, we also further analyze the relevant Dalitz processes, which is also valuable to future experimental search for them.
+Using the predicted partial width of $\eta_1$ in the hybrid model \cite{Chen:2022qpd}, our results show that searching for the $\eta_1(1855)$ through the $K^{-}p\rightarrow \eta _{1}\Lambda \rightarrow K\bar{K}^{\ast } \Lambda \rightarrow K\bar{K}\pi \Lambda$ process is a feasible way.
+However, according to the predicted width of the molecular state model \cite{Dong:2022cuw}, calculations show that it is extremely difficult to observe the $\eta_1(1855)$ through the $\bar{K}p$ scattering process.
+Note that the current calculation of the cross section of the $\eta_1(1855)$ through the $\bar{K}p$ process still relies on the predicted value of the decay partial width given by the theoretical models \cite{Chen:2022qpd,Dong:2022cuw}.
+Thus more in-depth theoretical model predictions are needed, which is of great significance to reduce the uncertainty and provide reliable reference for future experiments.

-In summary, we suggest these available experiments at OKA@U-70~\cite{Obraztsov:2016lhp} and SPS@CERN~\cite {Velghe:2016jjw}, and J-PARC~\cite{Nagae:2008zz,jparc} to explore the newly reported $\eta_1(1855)$ and its possible partner $\eta_1^\prime(1855)$ due to considerable events as estimated in the present work.
+In summary, we suggest these available experiments at OKA@U-70~\cite{Obraztsov:2016lhp} and SPS@CERN~\cite {Velghe:2016jjw}, and J-PARC~\cite{Nagae:2008zz,jparc} to explore the newly reported $\eta_1(1855)$, which are of interest to clarify the internal structural properties of the $\eta_1(1855)$.